Labor Practices

 Employee Turnover Rate

-PUSRI’s employee turnover rate shows a significant decrease year by year.
+PUSRI's employee turnover rate has shown a significant decrease year over year.

 Occupational Safety and Health (OSH)